zeromind-xyz/how-to-get-interviews/outreach/leverage-your-network.md

 Your network is incredibly powerful if you know how to leverage it correctly.

-Leveraging your network is the process of __.

 The first step to leveraging your network is to add everyone you know, that works at a Tech company, to the People tab in your spreadsheet.

 Don't leave anyone out: from school, college, life.
 Everyone.
 Even people that you lost contact with.
 Even people that you might have only met once playing pickup basketball 6 months ago.
 Go through your Emails, Instagram, Snapchat, Contacts app, etc. exhaust searching every communication channel you can think of.